MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 ms.reviewer: angieandrews
 ---

-# Model Settings in Prompt Builder
+#  Prompt Settings
 When creating a custom prompt in Prompt Builder, left hand panel includes a 'Settings' section.

 This section allows to set these parameters:
 - model